rpi-simonz/mdlinkcheck/README.md

 ## Usage for project 'raspiBackupDoc'

-Option `--raspiBackupDoc` enables the following behavior for [that project](https://github.com/framps/raspiBackupDoc):
+Option `--raspiBackupDoc` enables the handling of the following asymmetry in [that project](https://github.com/framps/raspiBackupDoc):

-The source files are in a symmetric directory structure:
+The source files are in a **symmetric** directory structure:

     de/src/
     en/src/

-but the generated HTML structure is:
+but the generated HTML structure is **asymmetric**:
 English as root and other language(s) as subdirectories:

     <files in English>
     ...
     de/<files in German>

-This asymmetry is handled automatically.